Mary Virginia Cook Parrish: Background and education

 Mary Virginia Cook Parrish grew up in Bowling Green, Kentucky.
 Because of her location and her race, she was given very few academic opportunities.
 However, she was persistent and was finally given the opportunity to attend some of the black schools in the area.
 As she progressed throughout school she showed that she had excellent academic ability and soon became known as the best intellectual in the city.
 In 1891, she was awarded a book prize for being the top reader and a silver cup for being crowned the winner at a tri-school spelling bee.
 As she began to win these titles, more people in the surrounding areas took notice of her academic excellence.

 Soon after receiving these awards, Dr. William J. Simmons, President of State University (later Simmons College of Kentucky), along with a group of women from the American Baptist Woman's Hope Society offered to pay for her to attend the university.
-Upon entering the university, Cook-Parrish studied in the normal department as well as teaching classes.
-Cook-Parrish graduated at the top of her class, with an A.B. degree from the normal school, and continued on to become a professor and Principal of the normal school department at Simmons University.
+Upon entering the university, Parrish studied in the normal department as well as teaching classes.
+Parrish graduated at the top of her class, with an A.B. degree from the normal school, and continued on to become a professor and Principal of the normal school department at Simmons University.
 In this role, she traveled extensively to raise funds for Simmons University, lecturing on the importance of a Christian education.

-Renowned speaker
+Speaker

-Coming from a background where gaining an education was a struggle and a great privilege, Cook-Parrish understood the severity in the amount of discrimination and inequality faced in the realms of education, societal conventions, and human rights.
-Her mission work with white Baptist missionary women expanded her inter-organizational alliances.
+Parrish came from a background where gaining an education was a privilege.
+Her missionary work with women from the white Baptist church expanded her connections with other organizations.
 Parrish spoke at a number of Baptist Conventions on the importance of an equal education for all, women's rights and social reform.
-In 1893 she had been elected the recording secretary of the National Baptist Educational Convention.
-As she continued to address these issues she came to be a famed and passionate speaker within the women's sphere.
+In 1893, she had been elected as the Recording Secretary of the National Baptist Educational Convention.